jonathan-poole/qs-admin-guide/docs/asset_management/apps/remove_quarantine_unused_apps.md

 ## Actions

-1. If you don't already have a stream named "Quarantine", this is a good time to create one.
+1. If the stream **Quarantine** doesn't already exist, this is a good time to create it.
 Ideally, the stream should be walled off to only Content Admins or the like, where they can review the applications with their respective owners.

-2. Contact the application owners to let them know you are moving their app(s) to Quarantine.
+2. Contact the application owners to let them know that their applications are being relocated to the **Quarantine** stream.

-3. Move the applications from Priorities 1, 2, and 3 to the Quarantine Stream
+3. Move the applications from Priorities 1, 2, and 3 to the **Quarantine** stream.

-4. Any applications that have been in the Quarantine stream for X number of days can be removed (corporate policy on how long they should be kept.)
+4. Any applications that have been in the **Quarantine** stream for X number of days can be removed (corporate policy on how long they should be kept.)
 It is considered a best practice to export them without data, at a minimum--potentially exported with data if the intent is to archive them.

 **Tags**